Hello everyone!

 To create your free account:

-- Sign in with your Microsoft account (Outlook, Hotmail, Xbox) — or click on "Create one" if you don't have one.
+- Sign in with your Microsoft account (Outlook, Hotmail, Xbox) — or click "Create one" if you don't have one.

 - Fill in your personal details: full name, country, and date of birth.